List of world champion football clubs

 This list includes the official (de jure) world champion football clubs recognized by FIFA.

-The official competitions that grant this title are the Intercontinental Cup (1960–2004) and the FIFA Club World Cup (2000, 2005–present).
+The official competitions that grant this world title are the Intercontinental Cup (1960–2004), the FIFA Club World Cup (2000, 2005–present) and the FIFA Intercontinental Cup (2024–present).

+As of 2025, the FIFA Club World Cup and the FIFA Intercontinental Cup coexist as current FIFA club world championships, awarding the titles of quadrennial world club champion and annual world club champion, respectively, to the winning clubs.

+The current reigning world champions are Chelsea, winner of the 2025 FIFA Club World Cup, and Real Madrid, winner of the 2024 FIFA Intercontinental Cup.